ddttom/doc2web/docs/prd.md

 - **Maintaining modular, focused codebase with clear separation of concerns**
 - **Implementing proper hanging indent behavior for TOC entries and numbered content**
 - **Extracting and positioning header images with fidelity to original DOCX layout**
+- **Generating properly formatted HTML with indentation and line breaks for improved readability and debugging**
+- **Enhancing table presentation with professional styling, semantic structure, and accessibility features**

 The scope explicitly excludes: